Ayush-Shukla02/YumYumYard/README.md

     -   Check by doing console.log() the data
     -   It shows error in Material Table - `this.props is not a function`

--   Overall
+### SOLVED ISSUES

-    -   (DONE) Check the logged in user handler function as data of the user is present in `user.data` and not in `user`
+    -   Check the logged in user handler function as data of the user is present in `user.data` and not in `user`
+    -   If item quantity is decreased to 0 then the cart become unresponsive unless another request is made in the cart.

 ## Features to Add: